Research

 Peer-Reviewed Articles in English

-- Chong Chen, Jordan Roberts, Shikshya Adhikari, Victor Asal, Kyle Beardsley, Edward Gonzales, Nakissa Jahanbani, Patrick James, Steven Lobell, Norrin M. Ripsman, Scott Silverstone, and Anne van Wijk, “Tipping Points: Challenges in Analyzing International Crisis Escalation,” International Studies Review, Forthcoming.
+- Chong Chen, Jordan Roberts, Shikshya Adhikari, Victor Asal, Kyle Beardsley, Edward Gonzalez, Nakissa Jahanbani, Patrick James, Steven Lobell, Norrin M. Ripsman, Scott Silverstone, and Anne van Wijk, “Tipping Points: Challenges in Analyzing International Crisis Escalation,” International Studies Review, Vol. 24, No. 3, 2022, viac024, DOI: 10.1093/isr/viac024.

 - Laia Balcells, Chong Chen, and Costantino Pischedda, “Do Birds of a Feather Flock Together?
 Rebel Constituencies and Civil War Alliances,” International Studies Quarterly, Vol. 66, No. 1, 2022, sqab095 (pp. 1-15).